king-of-noobsx/FWDproject/landing-page/README.md

 After reading Udacity's Rules and Udacity reviewers feedbacks I compeletely changed my project.

 # ** Fixes **
-1 - I used the original code that comes with the temp .
-2 - I wrote everything by my self .
+1 - I used the original code that comes with the temp .<br> 2 - I wrote everything by my self .

 ## References that I have used